Darin755/browser-linux/README.md

    - static-get get is good for small programs but is not a functional package manager.
 It also suffers limitations due to internet.
 See [internet.md](docs/internet.md)

 ## Contributing
+ - The To Do list is located [here](todo.md) but feel free to suggest what you think would be beneficial
- - Feel free to open a issue, pull request or discussion
+ - Don't hesitate to open a issue, pull request or discussion
  - If you would like to see packages added, please open a [discussion](https://github.com/Darin755/browser-linux/discussions)

 ## License